 During this time he stumbled upon Cosmos and the Tendermint consensus mechanism.
 After 5 years of experimentation, Akash Network went fully operational in March 2021.

 Osuri met with Jay Kwon, the creator of Tendermint, in 2017.

 At the time, the predominant platform to build on was Ethereum.
 But Ethereum was not attractive to Osuri because of the high gas fees.

 However, Osuri liked the Proof-of-Stake concept which Tendermint uses.
-Also Tendermint is written in Golang which the Akash team were fluent in.
+Also, Tendermint is written in Golang which the Akash team was fluent in.

 ok people time to wrap things up

 Wrapping up Akash Network

 Like it or not things are moving to the cloud.